Smartheads/StandardRoboticsLibrary/README.md

 * Sensor package
 * Control package

+Usage
+-
+Using the SRL is very simple.
+1. Download the SRL Arduino library (C++/Arduino/StandardRoboticsLibary) into your arduino library folder.
+2. Include the header file of the desired package. (i.e #include <Vector.h>)
+3. Done.
+See the wiki for more information on how to use the different packages.

 How to contribute
 -
 You can't. :( This project is only public, because we are too cheap to buy Git-Hub premium.
 For more information please contact: rohu747@gmail.com